scope is a comma-separated list of which parts of the API your app can access on behalf of an authenticated user.

 - messages - send and receive public and private messages

 - public_messages - send and receive public messages

 - polls - manage your polls

 It's encouraged that you use extended scopes whenever reasonable, as it will reduce how much your app needs to filter out, and reduce the surface area for users' data to go places they don't want it to.

 Channels, Files, and Polls currently allow extended scopes.
 Extended scopes allow you to only authorize use of the channel types that your app needs access to.
 For example, if you only will be dealing with private messages, you should request the

 messages:io.pnut.core.pm scope.
 If your app has its own public-only channel type, you could request the

 public_messages:com.example.site scope.
 Or if it only needs to view and delete files for itself, you could request

-If the scopes you initially requested have changed, your users may have authorized some, but not all, of those scopes.
-If so, you can send them back through the authorization flow and it will ask for the new scopes to be allowed.
+If the scopes you initially requested have changed, or your users may have otherwise authorized some but not all of those scopes, you can send them back through the authorization flow and it will ask for the new scopes to be allowed.

 Your client can tell what scopes a user has authorized for your client by the